Asgaros/asgaros-forum/readme.txt

 == Installation ==
 * Download Asgaros Forum.
-* Create a new page for your forum to display on and add the shortcode [forum] to this page.
-Save your page.
 * Upload the plugin files to the `/wp-content/plugins/asgaros-forum` directory, or install the plugin through the WordPress plugins screen directly.
 * Activate the plugin through the 'Plugins' screen in WordPress.
 * On the left side you will see a new admin menu called Forum.
 * Configure your Asgaros Forum options, create your Categories and Forums.
+* Create a new page for your forum to display on and add the shortcode [forum] to this page.
+Save your page.
+* Add this page to your menu so you can access the forum.
 * Done!

 == Frequently Asked Questions ==